 Some experts think that pain doctors can’t explain may have biological processes in common with depression.
 Inflammation, in particular, appears to be a common feature.

-The hardest part in the effective treatment of pain doctors can’t explain is probably the diagnosis.
-Approach to this will differ depending on what your doctor suspect to be the underlying cause.
+The hardest part of the effective treatment of pain doctors can’t explain is probably the diagnosis.
+The approach to this will differ depending on what your doctor suspect to be the underlying cause.
 Methods of diagnosis include blood tests, urinalysis, X-rays, colonoscopy, and flexible sigmoidoscopy.

 Once you have a diagnosis, the following approaches are what your doctor may suggest for treatment.